animator/learn-python/contrib/mini-projects/Rock Paper Scissors Game.md

 computer_label = tk.Label(root, text="", font=("Helvetica", 12))
 computer_label.pack()
 ```
-- We create a "Play" button that triggers the play_game() function when clicked, using tkinter.Button.
+- We create a "Play" button that triggers the `play_game()` function when clicked, using `tkinter.Button`.
-- We create two labels to display the result of the game (result_label) and the computer's choice (computer_label).
+- We create two labels to display the result of the game (`result_label`) and the computer's choice (`computer_label`).
 Both labels initially display no text and are packed into the main window.
 ```
 ```